Lars27/ultrasound-measurements/README.md

-# Programs to Aquire and Analyse Results from Measurement Systems in the Ultrasound Lab
+# Programs for Measurement Systems in the Ultrasound Lab
 ## University of South-Eastern Norway, Vestfold Campus

 Collection of small applications to comunicate with and acquire data from the measurement systems in USN's ultrasound laboratory at the Vestfold Campus.